weaviate/weaviate/docs/en/use/getting-started.md

 Note how we are using the UUID of the city Amsterdam (which we created above) to point to the correct thing in the graph.

-We will do the same for the Berlin zoo.
+We will do the same for the Berlin zoo:

 ```bash
 $ curl -X POST http://localhost:8080/weaviate/v1/things -H "Content-Type: application/json" -d '{